Amalia Freud

 Amalia Malka Nathansohn Freud (née Nathansohn; 18 August 1835 – 12 September 1930) was the mother of Sigmund Freud.
-She was born in Brody, Kingdom of Galicia and Lodomeria to Jacob Nathanson and Sarah Wilenz and later grew up in Odesa, where her mother came from (both cities located in modern-day Ukraine).
-She was married to Jacob Freud.
+She was born in Brody in the Kingdom of Galicia and Lodomeria to Jakob Nathanson and Sara Wilenz and later grew up in Odesa, where her mother came from (both cities are located in modern-day Ukraine).
+She was married to Jacob Freud in 1855.

-Amalia Freud died in Vienna at the age of 95 of tuberculosis.
+Amalia Freud died of tuberculosis in Vienna at the age of 95.

 Children

-On 6 May 1856, when Amalia Freud was 20 years old, she gave birth to her first child, Sigmund Schlomo, a famous neurologist and the founder of psychoanalysis.
+On 6 May 1856, when Amalia Freud was still 20 years old, she gave birth to her first child by her husband Jacob Freud, Sigmund Schlomo, who became a famous neurologist and the founder of psychoanalysis.

-Including Sigmund, she had 8 children with her husband Jacob Freud; however, her other children are not as renowned as their elder brother.
-They are enumerated below in the consecutive order of birth.